Dan Osman (Kansas politician)

-Dan Osman is an American politician and attorney who serves as a member of the Kansas House of Representatives representing the 48th district in Johnson County, Kansas.
-He was elected by Democratic Party committee members in the 48th district on July 7, 2021 to complete the term of former Rep. Jennifer Day who resigned in June 2021.
-Representative Osman was selected to fill the remainder of Representative Day's term which expires in January 2023.
+Dan Osman is an American politician and attorney who serves as a member of the Kansas House of Representatives representing the 48th district in Johnson County, Kansas since July 7, 2021.
+Osman was reelected in the 2022 Kansas State House Elections.

+Early life and education

+Osman was born in Overland Park, Kansas.
+He attended Hyman Brand Hebrew Academy until eighth grade, then graduated from the Shawnee Mission School District.
 Representative Osman is an attorney and graduate of the University of Kansas School of Law.

+Career

 Representative Osman previously served on the Hickman Mills Board of Education in Kansas City, Missouri, including as vice president of the board.
 He was previously a prosecutor in Jackson County, Missouri.
 Representative Osman unsuccessfully sought a seat on the Overland Park City Council in 2019.